 - Powdered Sugar – Also called confectioner’s sugar.
 Powdered sugar is the key to stabilized whipped cream that holds its shape.

-Can I Substitute Cream Cheese for Mascarpone?
+Can I Make This With Cream Cheese Instead?

 How to Make Mascarpone Whipped Cream